ethereum/go-ethereum/docs/developers/dapp-developer/native-accounts.md

 - When deleting an existing account, the caller must supply a passphrase to verify ownership of the account.
 This isn't cryptographically necessary, rather a protective measure against accidental loss of accounts.

 - When updating an existing account, the caller must supply both current and new passphrases.
-After completing the operation, the account will not be accessible via the old passphrase any more.
+After completing the operation, the account will not be accessible via the old passphrase anymore.

 - When exporting an existing account, the caller must supply both the current passphrase to decrypt the account, as well as an export passphrase to re-encrypt it with before returning the key-file to the user.
 This is required to allow moving accounts between machines and applications without sharing original credentials.

-- When importing a new account, the caller must supply both the encryption passphrase of the key-file being imported, as well as a new passhprase with which to store the account.
+- When importing a new account, the caller must supply both the encryption passphrase of the key-file being imported, as well as a new passphrase with which to store the account.
 This is required to allow storing account with different credentials than used for moving them around.

 **_Please note, there are no recovery mechanisms for lost passphrases.
 The cryptographic properties of the encrypted keystore (using the provided parameters) guarantee that account credentials cannot be brute forced in any meaningful time._**